35 Fascinating Facts About the Milky Way

 Enjoy the galaxy while it’s around because it won’t be here forever.

-According to National Geographic, in about four years, the Milky Way will collide with the Andromeda Galaxy, forming a new mega-galaxy.
-But don’t worry — Earth is likely to survive the collision.
+In about 4 billion or so years, the Milky Way will collide with the Andromeda Galaxy, forming a new mega-galaxy.
+In fact, this merger has already slowly begun.

 As it turns out, the Galactic Center of the galaxy is currently creating massive bubbles of extremely hot gas and energetic particles, National Geographic reported.